deepnova/deepnova/README.md

 You can click the Preview link to take a look at your changes.
 --->

-I am Will from Deepexi.
+I am Deepnova from Deepexi.